 Where does air pollution come from?

-Different types of air pollution come from different sources so the mix of pollutants varies across the UK.
+Different types of air pollution come from different sources, so the mix of pollutants found varies across the UK.

-Air pollution can travel long distances and can affect areas far away from where it was created.
-UK pollution levels can even be affected by pollution sources outside the country.
+Air pollution can travel long distances and can affect areas far away from where it was formed.
+It’s even possible for UK pollution levels to be affected by sources from outside the country.

 In towns and cities, the main source of air pollution is road transport.
 Diesel and petrol vehicles create pollutants, including nitrogen dioxide and particulate matter.
-The friction of brakes and tyres on the road also creates particulate matter.
-Most diesel vehicles create much higher levels of these pollutants than petrol vehicles.
+Most diesel vehicles create higher levels of these pollutants than petrol vehicles.
+The friction of brakes and tyres on the road also contributes to particulate matter.

 Other sources of air pollution include: